Free emergency trauma training

 Just yourself, and anything you’d usually leave the house with!

-Undertaking courses like First Minutes Matter ensures that people like you and Kasey have the confidence and the skills to be able to look after loved ones in critical situations.
-Knowing what to do in those essential first minutes and having the support of trained individuals made all the difference on Kasey’s outcome and, ultimately, saved her life.
+Undertaking courses like First Minutes Matter ensures you and your community have the confidence and the skills to be able to look after loved ones in critical situations, like Zach.
+Knowing what to do in those essential first minutes and having the support of trained individuals made all the difference on Zach's outcome and, ultimately, saved his life.